Seplestr/Simple-Music-Player/README.md

-# 🎵 Harmony Hub: Sleek & Simple Music Player
+# 🎵 Sleek & Simple Music Player

 > Elevate your listening experience with Harmony Hub - where simplicity meets sophistication in audio playback.